Fix Bad Broadband

 One potentially large caveat to using your phone as a wireless network is data.
 You’ll ideally need a decent amount of data on your monthly bundle to avoid overpaying – without it, the costs could be significant.
 Below you’ll see rough approximations of how much data common tasks use up:

-Ideally, you’ll only be using your mobile phone as a wireless hotspot in an emergency – so watching the latest episode of House of Cards in HD wouldn’t usually count.
+Ideally, you’ll only be using your mobile phone as a wireless hotspot in an emergency – so watching the latest episode of The Crown in HD wouldn’t usually count.
 As you can see, this is the sort of thing that will really hit your data limit, but stick to tasks such as emailing and browsing the internet and you should be fine.

 Regardless, it’s especially important to know how to monitor your data if you’re using your phone as a hotspot.
 Read our guide to find out how to keep track of your data and minutes.